 Ania Kubik Grade 6-8 – Shady Trees

-Ania is a Waldorf-trained class teacher whose specialties are arts and handwork, and whose special interest is in movement.
+Ania is a Waldorf-trained class teacher whose specialties are arts and handwork, and whose special interest is are in mathematics,…

 Brooke Natzke Grade 6 Main Lesson